Interventions of interest:

 - Buprenorphine extended release injection (Sublocade®, Braeburn)

-These therapies will be compared to MAT with methadone, buprenorphine/naloxone sublingual film (Suboxone®, Indivior), and injectable naltrexone (Vivitrol®, Alkermes).
+These therapies were compared to MAT with methadone, buprenorphine/naloxone sublingual film (Suboxone®, Indivior), and injectable naltrexone (Vivitrol®, Alkermes).

 Below you will find the final documents from the assessment review process: